-We are the most successful academic institution in the world at discovering new cancer drugs – discovering 17 preclinical drug development candidates, and taking seven new drugs into clinical trials, since 2005 alone.
+We are the most successful academic institution in the world at discovering new cancer drugs – discovering 20 new targeted cancer drugs, and taking 10 new drugs into clinical trials, since 2005 alone.

 Abiraterone, kinase inhibitors and Hsp90 inhibitors are examples of the ICR's success at drug discovery, and the importance of our partnerships with industry in taking drugs into trials.

 In the 2012/13 academic year the ICR received more than £10 million in invention income – an average of more than £19,000 per academic staff member.